tommasocarluccio/IOT_Leaf/README.md

 #### Database

 Thingspeak has been implemented for storing historical data.
 However, services and final user interact with an intermediary element: the **Database Adaptor**.

+#### User interface

+The final user can interact with the system by exploting:
+- **Telegram Bot**, to visualize all data and information, receiving notifications and setting preferences.
+- **Grafana**, offering a fascinating dashboard for data visualization
+- **Statics**, presenting interesting insights according to different time period